13 Top Advantages & Disadvantages of Bamboo Flooring | Cost of Bamboo Floor Vs Engineered Hardwood

 Engineered hardwood was originally intended to withstand heavy foot activity in public and commercial environments.
 It will resist far more damage than bamboo in high-traffic areas such as an office, lobby, or large family home.

 Benefits of Bamboo Flooring

-Bamboo flooring offers a unique look and is an affordable, Eco-friendly hardwood option.
-Bamboo flooring also has wide colour selections in the market and are know to withstand wear and tear, is easy to maintain and will look beautiful for a long time.
+Bamboo flooring offers a unique look and is an affordable, eco-friendly hardwood option.
+Bamboo flooring also has wide colour selections in the market and are know to withstand wear and tear, is easy to maintain, and will look beautiful for a long time.

 Bamboo flooring is extremely versatile.
 It can be installed over almost any subfloor and used in most rooms in your home.
 Bamboo is dimensionally stable, meaning that it can be used in rooms with fluctuating temperatures.

-Advantages and disadvantages of Bamboo Flooring
+Advantages and Disadvantages of Bamboo Flooring